DSnext412-jpg/NCS_application/README.md

   password is set on first use (stored as a PBKDF2 hash, never plaintext).
 - Backups are intentionally **not** encrypted — a documented design choice for a local, offline, single-machine application.

-## Project history

-See `PROJECT_PHASES.md` for the detailed phase-by-phase implementation record (the authoritative project history). `README.md` is a summary only.